Abinashratha2003/Learning-REACT/README.md

 How to install tailwind CSS

 1. Go to the tailwind website and go to the vite section then copy to the terminal
-2. After that a vite.config.js folder will be created
+2. After that a vite.config.js folder will be created( need to change what it have given in the docs and paste it in the vite.config.js)
 3. Then copy the import to index.css

 Tailwind Intellisense